Crypto137/MHServerEmu/docs/Index.md

 - [Packet Structure](./Networking/PacketStructure.md) - an overview of the packet structure.
 - [Authentication](./Networking/Authentication.md) - an overview of the authentication flow.

+## Game Data

+Information about how static game data is stored and processed by the game.

+- [Pak File](./GameData/PakFile.md) - an overview of the custom archive format used by the game.

 ## Web

 Information about various web assets that the client gets via HTTP.